Name: Pokemon X

 Pokémon-Amie: Pokémon-Amie is a new feature that allows the player to develop stronger bonds with their Pokémon.
 It uses the touch screen to allow players to pet, feed, and play with Pokémon currently on their team.
 Players may interact with their Pokémon by petting or feeding them via the touchscreen or mimicking their movements using the camera.

-Sky Battles: Sky Battles are battles which are restricted to Flying Pokémon, although some Pokémon with Levitate can enter.
+Sky Battles: Sky Battles are battles that are restricted to Flying Pokémon, although some Pokémon with Levitate can enter.
 These airborne battles take place against Trainers standing far away, such as on cliffs.

 Horde Encounters: It is now possible to encounter several wild Pokémon at once.
 Up to five wild Pokémon will battle against one of the player’s Pokémon.
 These battles offer a lot of experience.
 Some attacks, such as Rock Slide, are shown to hit all five of the opposing Pokémon.
 However, after the player’s turn, their Pokémon must withstand attacks from all five of the opposing Pokémon.

 New type: One new type has been introduced, the Fairy type.
-This type was added to balance the Dragon type, which was previously only weak to itself and Ice.
-While it is known that Fairy-type attacks are strong against the Dragon type, it is unknown what other types it is strong or weak against.
-It is also unknown what types Fairy-type Pokémon resist.
+This type was added to balance the Dragon-type, which was previously only weak to itself and Ice.
+While it is known that Fairy-type attacks are strong against the Dragon-type, it is unknown what other types it is strong or weak against.
+It is also unknown what types of Fairy-type Pokémon resist.

 Download Pokemon Y v1.0 For Citra

-Download Pokemon Y v1.5 Update Cia for Nintendo 3DS
+Download Pokemon Y v1.5 Update Cia For Citra